-For this calibration phase rather low values should be obtained as the vol is very small.
+For this calibration phase rather low values should be obtained.

-The test of the chamber circuit
+The test of the SM

 Here again 3 measurements will be made using the two closest to make an average.

 The chamber is connected to the test rig and the identical procedure is carried out including the separation of the phases in order to obtain the $\Delta P/\Delta t$.
 Values slightly worse can be expected due to the increase in volume, perhaps a factor 3 or 4.